 In 2017, a study by the University of South Carolina Darla Moore School Of Business showed that the annual economic impact of BMW Manufacturing on the United States totaled $38.5 billion.
 This corresponds to approximately 103,921 U.S. jobs.
-The annual economic impact of BMW (marketing, sales, financial services, and the manufacturing plant) on the United States totaled $43.3 Billion.
+The annual economic impact of BMW (marketing, sales, financial services, and the assembly plant) on the United States totaled $43.3 billion.
 This figure reflects the dollar value representing all final goods and services produced across the U.S. that can be attributed (either directly or indirectly) to BMW.
 This impact corresponds to 120,855 U.S. jobs that would not exist otherwise.

-While nearly 89 percent of BMW’s total impact on the U.S. comes from its South Carolina manufacturing plant, BMW also has several marketing, sales and financial service organizations that contribute to its national economic footprint.
+While nearly 89 percent of BMW’s total impact on the U.S. comes from its South Carolina assembly plant, BMW also has several marketing, sales and financial service organizations that contribute to its national economic footprint.
 These include facilities located in Ohio, Utah, Illinois, California and the BMW of North America headquarters in Woodcliff Lake, New Jersey.

 Nowhere are the effects felt more strongly than in the Upstate of South Carolina where quality jobs, revenue generation, and investment are helping lay the foundation for an even brighter future.
 Originally projected to provide 2,000 jobs, BMW Manufacturing now has 11,000 jobs on site.
-This total economic impact of BMW Manufacturing is associated with a statewide employment multiplier of 4.0.
-This means that for every direct job created at the Spartanburg plant, an additional three jobs are created elsewhere in the state.